FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment: Safe and Responsible Innovation Statement

 \section{Safe and Responsible Innovation Statement}

 This study acknowledges that automated systems in mental healthcare should augment, not replace, clinical judgement.
 Risks include automation bias, where high-quality explanations or hallucinations might lead clinicians to overlook subtle diagnostic nuances or even disregard their own professional intuition, which could lead to misdiagnosis.
 Therefore, transparency should serve as a mechanism for independent verification rather than just mere persuasion.
 All participants in both datasets were anonymised, but the extraction of facial units, verbal features, and physical dynamics involves sensitive biometric data.
-We emphasise that such data must be restricted to clinical contexts and research to prevent non-clinical repurposing or unauthorised profiling.
+Such information should only be collected, processed, and stored within appropriate clinical or ethically approved research settings, with robust safeguards for privacy, security, and informed consent.
+These models should not be repurposed for contexts that could result in misuse.
+Future deployment should also include human oversight, ongoing monitoring, regular auditing for fairness and performance across diverse populations, and clear governance mechanisms to ensure accountability and maintain public trust.